 IH Director of Studies Course

-If you are interested in taking the IH DOS course, watch the video below for more information from one of our course tutors, Emma Cresswell.
+If you are interested in taking the IH DOS course, watch the video below for more information from two of our course tutors, Olga Connolly and Lisa Phillips.

 Who is it for?

 - Teachers from all over the world